-These prescribed requirements essentially require an employer to check documents and verify an employee’s working status prior to offering them employment.
+These prescribed requirements essentially require an employer to verify an employee’s working status prior to offering them employment.

 Where relevant, employers must conduct follow-up checks to ensure that their employee’s status remains valid.

-While this sounds simple in theory, the task may become problematic where an employee is unable to produce a document that unequivocally demonstrates a right to work in the UK.
+While this sounds simple in theory, the task may become problematic where an employee is unable to produce the required documentation that evidences their right to work in the UK.
 In such cases, the employers can use the Home Office’s Employer Checking Service and seek a Positive Verification Notice to prove eligibility to work.

 These include providing a share code to the employer to conduct an online check; or providing the employer with certain acceptable documentation, as prescribed within Home Office guidance.
-A document from List A of the Order will demonstrate that the holder has an indefinite right to work in the UK without restriction.
+A document from List A of the guidance will demonstrate that the holder has an indefinite right to work in the UK without restriction.

-If an employee produces a document from List A, including a British passport, the statutory excuse will apply for the duration of employment.
+If an employee produces a document from List A, such as a British passport, the statutory excuse will apply for the duration of employment.